Cookies & Cream Cheesecake Cupcakes - this is one of those recipes I come back to over & over again. Everybody loves it.

 - small pinch of salt

 - Preheat oven to 275 degrees.
 Line 16 standard muffin tins (*or 12 large muffin tins) with paper liners.
 Place 1 whole cookie in the bottom of each lined cup.

 - With an electric mixer on medium high speed, beat cream cheese until smooth, scraping down sides of bowl as needed.
 Gradually add sugar, and beat until combined.
 Beat in vanilla.

 - Drizzle in eggs, a bit at a time, beating to combine and scraping down the sides of the bowl as needed.
 Beat in sour cream and salt.
 Stir in chopped cookies by hand.

 - Divide batter evenly among cookie-lined cups, filling each almost to the top.
-Bake, rotating pan halfway through, until filling is set, about 22-25 minutes.
+Bake, rotating pan halfway through, until filling is set, about 22-25 minutes (*24-27 minutes for 12 large cupcakes).
 Transfer to wire racks to cool completely.
 Refrigerate at least 4 hours (or up to overnight).
 Remove from tins just before serving.

 Cookies and Cream Cupcakes - the back story.